Joonpark13/serif.nu/docs/CONTRIBUTING.md

 We use JSS for styling our components.
 This allows for no unintended style collisions and allows us to use values from component props to generate dynamic styles (Ex. using a class's length to generate the height of the class card on the calendar).

 See [the Material-UI docs](https://material-ui.com/css-in-js/basics/) for details.
-Note that we use the higher order component API, but may later switch to the Hooks API.
+Note that we use the Hooks API.

 ### Component Design